 - All questions, concerns and complaints should be brought directly to the teacher or coach before anyone else is involved.
 We encourage meetings by phone or in person as conflicts can rarely be solved via email, text, or other similar modes of communication. - If the situation cannot be resolved between the parent and the coach/teacher, both parties should request a second meeting that includes a school administrator, department head, or athletic director depending upon the situation. - If the first two steps have been followed and no resolution reached, the problem may then be brought to the President of the school who will seek to bring the parties together to reach a mutual consensus.
-Typically, the decision of the President will be final.

-Only after following the aforementioned steps, if the problem has not been resolved, the issue, with the assistance of the President, may be considered by the Chair of the Board of Directors of Clarksville Christian School.
+Typically, the decision of the President will be final unless the President deems it appropriate to request the consult of the CCS Board or other parties.
+(If the conflict is with the President, concerns should be directed to the Associate Head of School.) - Only after following the aforementioned steps, if the problem has not been resolved, the issue, with the assistance of the President, may be considered by the Chair of the Board of Directors of Clarksville Christian School.